Code-the-Dream-School/node-v3/lessons/01NodeIntroduction.md

 You may first want to review the coding assignment below.
 In your assignment, you create programs similar to those that the instructor demonstrates.

 In the orientation for class we mentioned that it's good practice to look at your [final project rubric](?page=final-project-rubric) early, and revisit it throughout the course.
-In order to get a visual on what a final project for this course looks like, we'd like you to see the final project deomnstrations from two past graduates of the Node class.
+In order to get a visual on what a final project for this course looks like, we'd like you to see the final project demonstrations from two past graduates of the Node class.

 _**This video shows a final project built using EJS:**_